keitwb/rem/parceldata/README.md

 name>` is the title cased county name, and `<shapefile name>` is the basename all of the relevant shapefile files (e.g. `.shp`, `.dbf`, `.prj`, `.shx`).
 The path to the parcel `.shp` file is defined in the adapter class's `parcel_shapefile` attribute.

-This can also be executed directly (not through gRPC) in scripts as well.